billbuchanan/esecurity/unit08_blockchain/lab/README.md

 ![esecurity](https://raw.githubusercontent.com/billbuchanan/esecurity/master/z_associated/esecurity_graphics.jpg)

-# Lab 8: Bitcoin and Blockchain
+# Lab 8: Blockchain and Cryptocurrencies

 At the end of this lab, remember to stop your Blockchain (Control-C from the console that is running Geth), and shut down your VM.
 You may also want to use “rm -r mynapier” in order to delete your blockchain.